Back

 Once set up, the data pipeline and reporting layer provides tangible metrics, but it is the people and relevant decision makers that extract the value from a data-driven approach to sustainability.
 Having employees understand the approach and strategic direction enables this data to be used to its full effect and will also make the data collection easier when everyone understands how their area fits into the sustainability data model.
 At a higher level, data governance should also be a priority to ensure there is an agreed process regarding all aspects of data management.

 Making the shift to a data-driven sustainability approach can be achieved through employee engagement, clear strategic initiatives, an understanding of the data-driven approach to sustainability, and through the creation of dedicated roles to ensure sustainability is given the correct resources, support, and attention.
-In our client’s case, a sustainability team was created to lead collection, reporting, and employee engagement (holding company-wide, interactive sustainability talks) - this team acted as the hub for all digital sustainability within the IT delivery portfolio.
-As part of our CredClimate Sustainability Committee at Credera, we’re setting clear Organisational Key Results (OKRs) to improve our sustainability and make data-driven decisions.
+In our client’s case, a sustainability team was created to lead collection, reporting, and employee engagement (holding company-wide, interactive sustainability talks), and this team acted as the hub for all digital sustainability within the IT delivery portfolio.
+As part of CredClimate, we’re setting clear Organizational Key Results (OKRs) to improve our sustainability and make data-driven decisions.

-Data-driven sustainability should be at the heart of any sustainability programme, but data and analytics on its own is not enough.
-For your organisation to unlock the full potential of data and analytics, businesses need to have a ‘carbon conscious operating model’ consisting of clear business outcomes, defined roles and responsibilities, streamlined processes, and most importantly, the cultural foundations to reinforce sustainable decisions and behaviours.
+Data-driven sustainability should be at the heart of any sustainability program, but data and analytics on its own is not enough.
+For your organization to unlock the full potential of data and analytics, businesses need to have a ‘carbon conscious operating model’ consisting of clear business outcomes, defined roles and responsibilities, streamlined processes, and most importantly, the cultural foundations to reinforce sustainable decisions and behaviors.